wyhitcs/team-letsencrypt/draftv1.md

 ###2.1.1 Acquirers

 Acquirers are the people who launch and organize this project.
-Their job also includes estimating the needs of users and setting goals for developers.
+Their jobs also include estimating the needs of users and setting goals for developers.

-For Let’s Encrypt, there are 3 acquirers:
+The Let’s encrypt is a implementation of ACME protocol.
+The only need of users is to perfectly implement ACME (that is also the goals of developers).
+In this case the three organizations below are acquirers:

 - [Electonic Frontier Foundation](https://www.eff.org/)